open-telemetry/opentelemetry-dotnet/docs/public/sdk/GettingStarted.md

 # Getting started

-OpenTelemetry Dotnet SDK provides the reference implementation of OpenTelemetry Dotnet API, and also provides implementation for Processor, Sampler, and core Exporters as per the specification.
+OpenTelemetry .NET SDK provides the reference implementation of OpenTelemetry .NET API, and also provides implementation for Processor, Sampler, and core Exporters as per the specification.